TomiVidal99/mlang/README.md

 If a reference or a keyword it's not found and it should because it's defined by default by the language you simply add it in _'./src/data/completionKeywords.ts'_.

+## Developer notes

+If you want to log information into the VSCode output you can use `console.error()` and you'll see it in the error output terminal of the LSP in VSCode.

 ## Contributors

 - [Tomás Vidal](https://github.com/TomiVidal99)